Best Canadian Bank ETFs: 13 ETFs Analyzed For 2023

 A covered call is a way to generate extra income from your holdings by selling options.
 The downside is usually limited with stable stocks like the banks, and utilities.

-You’ll find many of the ETFs with banks leverage covered calls as a strategy to keep the income high.
+You’ll find many ETFs with banks leverage covered calls as a strategy to keep the income high.

 The Top Canadian Bank ETFs

-Before diving into the ETFs and their details, here is what my annual rate of return has been for my bank holdings after 10 years of holding them with all dividends re-invested.
-Those are approximate total returns at time of writing but you can see the up-to-date return on my portfolio page.
+Before diving into the ETFs and their details, here is what my annual rate of return has been for my bank holdings after ten years of holding them with all dividends re-invested.
+Those are approximate total returns at the time of writing, but you can see the up-to-date return on my portfolio page.

 I am sharing those returns to put the ETF returns in perspective as sometimes, you might just want to hold the banks and call it a day.

-We are going to separate the Canadian banks only ETFs from the Financials as the strategy and approach differs.
-You will see that not many ETFs have passed the 5-year mark which makes it difficult to compare.
+We are going to separate the Canadian banks’ ETFs from the financial ETFs as the strategy and approach differ.
+You will see that not many ETFs have passed the 5-year mark, which makes it difficult to compare.
 With that said, let’s see what we can do.

 Canadian Bank Only ETFs

-If you compare with my banks holding, you can do better on your own and saving the MER unless you want higher income.
-Canadian banks are easy investing.
+If you compare it with my bank holding, you can do better on your own and save the MER unless you want a higher income.
+Canadian banks are easy to invest in.

 If you want higher income with Canadian banking investments, the ZWB BMO covered call ETF is your best choice, otherwise I would go with ZEB for now as a proxy to investing in individual bank stocks.